-- Within the insolvency proceedings: - expected degree of performance to each class of creditors - prospective collateral for creditors - list of managerial, organizational, legal, financial, technical and other measures - prospective effect on employment - Stabilization proceedings: - stabilization plan with proposals on how, when and what to pay, with details on security - the stabilization plan may only propose a debt reduction of over 50% if the affected creditors are affiliated companies

-- Within the insolvency proceedings: - Creditors approve the restructuring plan by voting in four separate classes: secured creditors, employees, creditors of public receivables and unsecured creditors.
-Only creditors whose claims have been accepted by the IP or deemed probable by the court on the basis of persuasive written proof can vote.
+- · Within the insolvency proceedings: - expected degree of performance to each class of creditors - prospective collateral for creditors - list of managerial, organizational, legal, financial, technical and other measures - prospective effect on employment - · Stabilization proceedings: - stabilization plan with proposals on how, when and what to pay, with details of security - the stabilization plan may only propose a debt reduction of over 50% if the affected creditors are affiliated companies voting in four separate classes: secured creditors, employees, creditors of public receivables and unsecured creditors.
+Only creditors whose claims have been accepted by the insolvency manager or deemed probable by the court on the basis of persuasive written proof can vote.
 Votes are submitted personally or by written statement with a notarized signature.
 In order to become effective, the plan must receive a simple majority of votes based on the sums claimed by every class of creditors.
 The amount of the claim decides the weight of a creditor's vote.
-However, the plan cannot be approved if over half the total admitted claims vote against it. - Once the restructuring plan is approved by the creditors, it will be checked by the court in terms of legality.
-The court decision to approve the plan can be appealed but not revised.
-Once the plan becomes final, the insolvency proceedings are discontinued, the mandate of the IP comes to an end and the debtor continues an independent existence but must report regularly to the controlling committee (if appointed).
+However, the plan cannot be approved if over half the total admitted claims vote against it.